utkusarioglu/terraform-containers/src/aws-eks/DOCKER_README.md

 ## Features

-- Built in vim, git, github cli, aws cli, ssh server, kubectl and helm
+- Built in vim, jq, git, github cli, aws cli, ssh server, kubectl and helm
 - A colorfun `.bashrc` with `vi`
 - An `.inputrc` file for for `vi` state indicator
 - A script file for creating `.env.example` files.